drankinn/thermostat/README.md

 ```bash
 docker-compose up
 ```
-you will that it's listening on http://localhost:8080
+you will see that it's listening on http://localhost:8080

 alternatively you can create a virtual env and run the following in a tty-terminal
 ```bash